Skip to content

 Step 4: Configure your MCP client

-Configure your MCP client using our pre-provided configuration file.
+Configure your MCP client using the pre-provided configuration file.

 In Cursor, go to Settings > Tools and Integrations > MCP Tools > Add Custom MCP, then add the following snippet: